 - 26. In D04/11, ComReg set out the principles and methodologies to be applied to the calculation of the net cost and to the subsequent determination by ComReg of whether a resulting positive net cost (if any) constitutes an unfair burden on the USP. - 27.
 D04/11 also sets out more general requirements in terms of content of the application and timelines that the USP must comply with in respect of the submission of the application to ComReg.

-10 Directive 2002/22/EC of the European Parliament and the Council of 7 March 2002 on universal service and users' rights relating to electronic communications networks and services, as amended by Directive 2009/136/EC.
+9 Directive 2002/22/EC of the European Parliament and the Council of 7 March 2002 on universal service and users' rights relating to electronic communications networks and services.